 The Rila monastery – the most popular tourist site among all monasteries in Bulgaria

-The monastery museum houses the extraordinary Rafail’s Cross — an 81cm × 43cm wooden cross carved by the monk Rafail over 12 years (using fine needles and a magnifying glass) depicting 140 biblical scenes with over 1,500 tiny figures.
-Rafail went blind completing the work — it is considered one of the supreme masterpieces of Bulgarian religious art.
+The monastery museum holds one of the most remarkable objects in the Orthodox world: the Rafail’s Cross.
+This extraordinary wooden cross, measuring 81 by 43 centimetres, was carved by the monk Rafail over 12 years using fine needles and a magnifying glass.
+The cross depicts 140 biblical scenes with over 1,500 tiny human figures carved in microscopic detail.
+Rafail went completely blind from the strain of the work, which is considered one of the supreme masterpieces of Bulgarian religious art.
+The museum also contains icons, manuscripts, and liturgical objects spanning six centuries of Orthodox tradition.

 View The Rila monastery – the most popular tourist site among all monasteries in Bulgaria in a larger map